 Short cycling occurs when a mechanical system that operates in cycles turns on and off more frequently than expected.
-Short cycling can occur in air compressors, furnaces, chillers, and AC units.
+Short cycling can occur in air compressors, furnaces, chillers, AC units, fans, and pumps.
 This rapid state-change adds unnecessary stress on the equipment, reducing its lifespan and efficiency.

 If you receive a short cycling alert, review the following checklist to help identify some of the most common causes.